Mercury13/unicodia/README.md

   * Warning, it reloads strings only; all locales are loaded on startup.
 * When new original arrived: File → Update data, Go → Find warnings → All.

+## Language policy
+**Common.** No war jargon.
+Describe 2022 war as neutral as possible.
+Every _lingua franca_ (English, Russian, French) in its international form.
+Make examples as patriotic as possible for language we’re writing in: the same letter is Russian and Ukrainian in respective L10n’s.
+And English if the same phenomenon exists in English language.
+Apostrophe is U+2019.

+**English.** International: truck > lorry, petrol > gas.
+Prefer British form if both are good.
+Punctuation around quotes is British/international: it’s inside quotes if it’s a part of “phrase being quoted”.

+**Russian.** Ё is mandatory.
+No grammatical concessions to Ukrainian.

+_(May apply to new languages as well.)_ Adjectives like _Georgian_ may agree to _script_ (_письменность_, female in Russian), or to _language_ (_язык_, male).
+The rules are…
+* BLOCKS: strongly connected to language → to language _(грузинский=Georgian [language])_.
+Otherwise to script _(батакская=Batak [script])_.
+* SCRIPTS: of course agree to script _(грузинская=Georgian [script])_.

+**Ukrainian.** Avoid 2019 reform, earlier changes (e.g. frequent Ґ in loanwords) are embraced.
+Describe topics sensitive to nationalists as delicately as possible.

+**New languages.**
+* As English uses lots of capital letters, translations to other languages may use small where English is capital.
+Refer to Russian/Ukrainian for letter case.
+* See Russian script/language rule.

 # How to build?
 * Slight C++20 and std::filesystem here → so need either MSYS or recent Qt with MinGW 11.
 * Also need cURL (present in W10 18H2+), [7-zip](https://7-zip.org), [UTransCon](https://github.com/Mercury13/utranslator).